slimkit/plus/docs/api/v2/user/show.md

 Status: 204 No Content
 ```

-### Update user background image of the authenticated user
+### Update background image of the authenticated user

 ## Get all users